-The second round of CFAT 2019 funding Request for Proposals (RFP) period has opened.
-In 2019, up to $2,350,000 in federal funding is being awarded.
-The 2019 funds will be awarded in three consecutive rounds of reviews and allocations, until all funds are allocated.
-The deadline to apply for the second round of funding is March 29, 2019.
+The Request for Proposals (RFP) period has opened.
+In 2020, up to $1,400,000 in federal funding is being awarded.
+The deadline to apply for the second round of funding is March 13, 2020.

 Projects located in the following counties are eligible for CFAT funding: Cabarrus, Catawba, *Chatham, Davidson, Davie, Durham, Edgecombe, Forsyth, Franklin, Gaston, Granville, Guilford, *Haywood, *Iredell, Johnston, Lincoln, Mecklenburg, Nash, Orange, Person, Rowan, *Swain, Union, Wake, (*Represents partial counties).

 Projects for electric vehicle charging stations (EVSE) will be accepted within all 100 counties.

 Project period: September 14, 2020 – September 30, 2021

 Click here for the 2020 CFAT Request for Proposals

 Click here for the 2020 CFAT RFP Application

 Click here to learn more about 2020 CFAT with a free webinar on Monday, January 13 (and any time after).
 Click here to listen to a previous CFAT webinar.